 - Grades 9-10

 - Grades 7-12 ONLY in Programming Challenge

-Students must be registered by their current grade level, but their project may be placed in a higher grade classification if on a team with an older student.
+Students must be registered by their current grade level.
 Students entering as a team must compete at the grade level of the higher grade of the two team members.
 Any student on a team, regardless of grade, may compete at a higher grade level but never at a lower grade level.

 The Individual and Team Programming Challenge categories are limited to 7th grade and above only.
 All other categories are open to 3-12 competitors.

 All categories are open to team competition except for Individual Programming Challenge.
 Except for TPC, teams of two compete with individuals in all categories.
 Teams are restricted to a maximum of 2 participants.